tarantool/doc/doc/book/box/authentication.rst

 the third field in the tuple -- the type field -- is ‘role’ rather than ‘user’.

 An important feature in role management is that roles can be **nested**.
-For example, role R1 can be granted a privilege "role R2", so users with the role R1 will subsequently get all privileges from both roles R1 and R2.
+For example, role R1 can be granted a privileged "role R2", so users with the role R1 will subsequently get all privileges from both roles R1 and R2.
-In other words, a user gets all the privileges that are granted to a user’s roles, directly or indirectly.
+In other words, a user gets all the privileges granted to a user’s roles, directly or indirectly.

 There are actually two ways to grant or revoke a role:
 :samp:`box.schema.user.grant-or-revoke({user-name-or-role-name},'execute', 'role',{role-name}...)`